rticommunity/rticonnextdds-connector-go/examples/README.md

 ```

 #### Setting the fields in a sample instance:
-The content of an instance can be set using a dictionary that matches the original type, or field by field:
+The content of an instance can be set using a Go type that matches the original DDS type, or field by field:

 * **Using a Go type with JSON encoding**: